anoushkamishra2803/Face-mask/README.md

 # FEATURES
-1)Check Individuals And Crowds Wearing Masks In Public
+1) Check Individuals And Crowds Wearing Masks In Public

-2)Use Digital Screens To Remind Visitors To Wear Masks
+2) Use Digital Screens To Remind Visitors To Wear Masks

-3)Alert Staff When No Masks Are Detected
+3) Alert Staff When No Masks Are Detected

-4)Works With Existing USB Or IP Cameras
+4) Works With Existing USB Or IP Cameras

-5)Anonymous & Spoof Proof
+5) Anonymous & Spoof Proof

-# USES
+# USE CASES/ WHERE IT ALL CAN BE USED

 # Retail
 Retailers need to monitor their premises to control the current occupancy and wearing of masks.
 Digital screens can be used to display information for